benmneb/vomad.life/content/chiang-mai-food.md

 Alice's is famous for its raw meals and raw desserts.
 It does, of course, have cooked meals, but I don't know why you would order them in the light of the mouthwatering raw options.
 Especially considering the warm, tropical climate of Thailand which is perfect for raw foods.
 If you've never had a raw meal, just the name "raw food" might sound gross to you, but it shouldn't, and I urge you to try one here, especially if you never have before.

-<prominent-img src="chiang-mai-food/alices-cakes" caption="An awesome selection of mostly raw desserts at Alice's that is always changing.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/alices-cakes" caption="An awesome selection of mostly raw desserts at Alice's that is always changing.
 I think you'd be wasting your time trying to find more upscale desserts options than this in Chiang Mai."></prominent-img>

 _Vomad Alice's Organic Highlights:_